 After some time, we began looking through some of Ellie’s things.
 As a creative young lady, she had left a variety of media which really expressed her journey.
 Paintings, poems, her journals and her social media posts too.
 It was so clear to see the journey that Ellie had taken and so we began to piece it all together.

 We began to develop an online journal to be used as a tool by young people to help them in the same way that Ellie’s journals helped her too.
-Ellie’s best friend was on board to help make it look appealing to young people and to create a style that they would find familiar too.
+Ellie’s best friends were on board to help make it look appealing to young people and to create a style that they would find familiar too.

-The journal is available and already helping many young people in the local community.
-Schools have begun to introduce it to their students and are keen to use it as a mental health support tool going forward.
+The journal began helping many young people in the local community.
+Schools started to introduce it to their students and were keen to use it as a mental health support tool going forward.

-The journal concept soon developed and with the aid of funding we started to build a brand new app - better u.
-Our Youth Mental Health Ambassadors were key to this development and engineered the App to what is is today.
+The concept soon developed and with the aid of funding we started to build a brand new app - better u.
+Our Youth Mental Health Ambassadors were key to this development and engineered the App to what it is today.

-We hope that Ellie’s story will create an awareness of mental health support needs and will encourage schools to include regular discussions about mental health in their curriculum.
-We hope that by seeing a real life case, it will normalise mental health for those young people.
+Our aim is for Ellie’s story to create an awareness of mental health support needs and encourage schools to include regular discussions about mental health in their curriculum.
+We hope that by seeing a real life case, it will normalise mental health for those young people and show that healing and recovery is possible.

 This campaign isn’t about Ellie’s tragic death.
 It’s about her very brave choice to really live.